oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 ### **STEP 4**: Download Git

-- Go to the following URL: https://git-scm.com/downloads http://www.oracle.com/technetwork/developer-tools/eclipse/downloads/index.html
+- Go to the following URL: https://git-scm.com/downloads

     ![](images/studentguide/Picture8.png)

-- Select you OS.
+- Select your OS.
 In our example, we will show how to install on Windows.
 Click **Windows** Download and click **Save File**

     ![](images/studentguide/Picture9.png)

-- Select you download location and click **Save**.
+- Select your download location and click **Save**.
 We will use D:\Software

     ![](images/studentguide/Picture10.png)

 - Open Windows Explorer and navigate you where you downloaded the Git executable.
-Double click on Git executable to start install process.
+Double click on the Git executable to start the install process.

     ![](images/studentguide/Picture11.png)